-Prior to applying for a Cedar Hills business license, an individual should contact the State of Utah to ensure that all State-mandated requirements have been met.
+Prior to applying for a Cedar Hills business license, an individual should contact the State of Utah to ensure that all state-mandated requirements have been met.
 Go to the State of Utah Website, where you will find all of the information that you need.
-You may also contact the State by phone at 1-877-526-3994.
+You may also contact the State of Utah by phone at 1-877-526-3994.

-Completed business license applications should be returned to the City office for processing.
-Depending on the type of business, an inspection by the City’s building official may be necessary.
+Completed business license applications should be returned to the city office for processing.
+Renewal fees may be paid online.
+Depending on the type of business, an inspection by the city’s building official may be necessary.
 Home occupation business licenses are valid until the anniversary date, at which time a renewal application will be automatically mailed to the business owner.

 Business Licensing Frequently Asked Questions